 - Introduce the Piano to students by showing them the instrument.
 Tell students that the Piano is a vital instrument in New Orleans Music.
 The Piano has been around since the 1700s, invented in Italy by Bartolomeo Cristofori.
 The Piano is a member of the Percussion family because the strings are STRUCK by a wooden hammer with wool felt.
 The Piano was introduced into New Orleans music during the late 1800s, in the Early Traditional Jazz Era.
 Buddy Bolden’s band was one of the most influential bands during that time to introduce the piano.
 Jelly Roll Morton also played a critical role in introducing the piano.
 One day, as Morton was swinging on his porch, he self-proclaimed himself as the “Inventor of New Orleans Jazz.”

 - Display slides 3 and 4 of the presentation, Piano Introduction, to discuss notable Pianists from New Orleans and watch the video, Greats of New Orleans Piano.
-Tell students that New Orleans Jazz pioneers like Jelly Roll Morton, Antonio Junius “Tony” Jackson, Professor Longhair, James Booker, Isidore “Tuts” Washington, Fats Domino, Dave “FatMan” Williams, Roosevelt Sykes, Ellis Marsalis, Dr. John, Art Neville, Champion Jack Dupree, each had their own style of playing the Piano.
+Review the list and photos then tell students that these New Orleans Jazz pioneers each had their own style of playing the piano.
 Many New Orleans’ Pianists were soloists or sidemen, then became bandleaders themselves.
 Analyzing and transcribing the skills of these New Orleans Jazz Pianists will help develop your own Piano skills.

 - Display slide 5 of the presentation, Piano Introduction, to share the Role of the Piano with students.
 Tell students the Piano is known for its vigorous, strong, and powerful ability to carry sound/tones for a long-range.
 The role of the New Orleans Pianist is to maintain the chordal structure of the song from beginning to end.
 In addition, the Piano’s harmonic and melodic capabilities make it an essential instrument in New Orleans Traditional Jazz.
 The Piano is also part of the Rhythm Section, which supports the Frontline.
 Display slide 6 from the presentation, Piano Introduction, to review the role of The Rhythm Section.
 A Popular New Orleans song where the Piano plays an instrumental role is “Yearning” on slide 7 of the presentation, Piano Introduction.

 - Show the students a Piano.
 Ask: Why is the Piano an essential instrument in New Orleans?
 Display slide 8 of the presentation, Piano Introduction, to review the anatomy of the Piano.
-Identify the parts of the instrument with students: Pressure-bar, tuning pin, hammer, pin block, muffler felt, case, hammer rail, key, keyboard, keybed, bass bridge, treble bridge, strings, soundboard, pedal rod, metal frame, hitch gun, soft pedal, muffler pedal, and damper pedal.
+Identify the parts of the instrument with students: Pressure-bar, tuning pin, hammer, pin block, muffler felt, case, hammer rail, key, keyboard, keybed, bass bridge, treble bridge, strings, soundboard, pedal rod, metal frame, hitch gun, soft pedal/una corda, sostenuto pedal, sustain or damper pedal.
 Allow time for students to analyze and discuss the anatomy of the Piano.

 - Assess students’ knowledge of the Piano.
 Have students identify 3-5 parts of the piano.
-Ask: What are the proper techniques for Piano maintenance?
+Ask: How do you maintain the piano?

 Used with permission.
 Portions of this work are based on the National Core Arts Standards Copyright © 2015 National Coalition for Core Arts Standards/All Rights Reserved – Rights Administered by SEADAE.